 If I were traveling in Polar Bear Provincial Park I would have to get a rifle.
 I do not think you are allowed to go in without one.
 If I were a mid-western American crop farmer being raided nightly by hundreds of feral pigs I would need a high-powered rifle with a telescopic infrared night sight.
 Guns are useful.
 But for most people, most of the time recreational gun ownership is a luxury.

 Right-wing interests trying to weaken the state need levers with which to motivate supporters.
-Ideally those levers are free.
-A reason the religious right can agitate its constituents with anti-abortion rhetoric is in part because the abortion status quo has no cost to society.
+Ideally those levers provoke strong emotional responses, but demand nothing of the people pulling them.
+A reason the religious right can agitate its constituents with anti-abortion rhetoric is in part because opposing abortion costs the agitator nothing.
+And failing to restrict access also costs nothing.
 Although the people pulling the lever and the people gulled into being levered will disagree with spittle-flecked adamancy.

 But the guns and rights are not the point.
 The lever is the point.
 The conflict between broadly agitated defenders against the infringement of rights to keep and bear arms, and the rest of society serves the people who fan those flames.
 Social unrest, discord, and conflict, these drive wedges into society preventing the formation of consensus and precluding unified action.
 If you are trying to weaken government, or empower and enrich a tiny minority of moneyed corporatists and profiteers you need division in broader society.
 You need anti-abortionists and gun-rights activists.

 At the party I was taken aback.
 A person whom I had been fast friends with for many years had just told me, with some delight, that I should be shit-kicked for thinking of infringing a belligerent stranger’s access to weapons.
 I did not feel reassured by the implication that it was fine for an angry gun owner to do violence to me for disagreeing, essentially, with whether that was ok or not.